caspark/factorio-a11y/README.md

 A11y can build ghosts for you thanks to your character's newfound willingness to do **hard backbreaking labor**:

 * `labor here` will start your character laboring if there are any ghosts in reach: your character will run to each ghost in turn and build it using an item from your inventory.
+More expensive buildings take longer to build, of course!

 Tips: